Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/development.md

 <br>

-- Next, the two methods of the implemented protocol must be defined before updating and vocally presenting the new value in the ViewController.
+- Then with UIKit, the two methods of the implemented protocol must be defined before updating and vocally presenting the new value in the ViewController.

 <div class="code-tab-pane">